algenty/grafana-flowcharting/README.md

   - Support Dynamic shapes like Floorplan, isometric plans and more ([See example](https://algenty.github.io/flowcharting-repository/images/dynamic_shapes_ani.png))
   - New color mode for no SVG object like pictures/cliparts/images ([See example](https://algenty.github.io/flowcharting-repository/images/colormode_ani.png))
   - Graphs in tooltip ([See example](https://algenty.github.io/flowcharting-repository/images/tooltip_graph.png))
+    - Color graph with defined colors in threshold
-  - Define the direction for each metrics/graph in tooltips (horizontal or verticel)
+  - Define the direction for each metrics/graph in tooltips (horizontal or vertical)
   - Some optimizations, Display is twice as fast on load.

 ### Fixed